Angela Marmont Centre for UK Nature

 Our staff provide training in identification and wildlife recording skills.
 We also liaise with taxonomic experts to compile checklists of plant and animal species' names for the UK species inventory.

 Visiting the centre

-Book a visit to use the facilities or collections.
+Please book a visit to use the facilities or collections.

-Drop-in ID service
+Drop-in identification service

 Where to find us